-I have the very middle-class view that we have to start strengthening the institutions of democracy.
+I have a very middle-class view that we have to start strengthening the institutions of democracy.
 For example, to professionalize the party system so it’s not personality-oriented but based on goals and programs for the people.
-The Constitution contains a provision for party-list candidates, supposedly for parties or civil society groups that push for particular agendas like land reform for coconut farmers or fare wages for domestic workers.
+The Constitution contains a provision for party-list candidates, supposedly for parties or civil society groups that push for particular agendas like land reform for coconut farmers or fair wages for domestic workers.
 It’s a wonderful provision in the Constitution which is now been used even by the traditional politicians.
 Some politicians use the party-list system to create their own private pool of supporters.
 I think some 50k votes can get a party-list elected.

 So we haven’t reach the tipping point against Duterte.
 Right now, it’s obvious that people don’t even know the Constitution anymore, they do not value democracy as much.
 So we go back to educating people, telling them that it’s not right to kill a guy simply because he’s a suspected drug addict, that even they have rights under the Constitution, that extra-judicial killing is wrong, that martial law should only be used in cases of extreme emergency and limited to the area where the emergency exists.

 I hear people say that the EDSA People Power revolt in 1986 was a failure, that it only gave rise to elite politics and political dynasties.
 But I wouldn’t call the EDSA revolt a “revolution.”
 It was a spontaneous, therefore unplanned uprising that in the course of three days got rid of the dictator Marcos.
 That was it!
-To those who say it was a failure, I say, “Stand in front of an army tank, push as hard as you can, and see if you can stop it from rolling rolling over you and squashing you.”
+To those who say it was a failure, I say, “Stand in front of an army tank, push as hard as you can, and see if you can stop it from rolling over you and squashing you.”
 If we Filipinos failed to defend democracy post EDSA, then that is our collective fault.
 If we allowed corruption to creep unchecked into government, if we voted for plunderers and allowed election fraud, that is our collective fault as a nation.

 A young friend was correct in telling me that EDSA was just the beginning of a democracy that we have to defend fiercely at all times.
 We have to wake up and vigilantly, actively defend it.
 If we don’t learn from history then dictators will rise again.